Vallalika/CSVMin/README.md

 # CSVMin
-Getting data out of several CSVs and manipulating it
+Getting data out of several CSVs and manipulating it with Java